Hot Tubs 101 Part Two Construction

 The Frame is the main structure that holds the shell upright.
 There are three basic types of frames—wood, Steel, and Plastic.

 Wood has been used on hot tubs since the beginning and is today’s most common material.
-The two types of wood used are dimensional lumber and pressure treated.
+The two types of wood used are dimensional lumber and pressure-treated.
 Pressure-treated is the preferred of the two types as it resists rot and decay from the elements.
-Even though it is not directly exposed, pressure-treated can eventually fail over time.
-Some manufacturers will cut costs by using standard cheaper lumber.
+Even though it is not directly exposed, pressure treatment can eventually fail over time.
+Some manufacturers will cut costs by using standard, cheaper lumber.
 The problem here is its lifespan.
-When used on a hot tub and exposed to wet or snowy conditions, standard lumber has a shorter life than pressure-treated.
-Standard lumber may not get the job done if you want your tub to last more than ten years.
-You would be surprised that even some big names use standard lumber to build their tubs, to save money.
+Standard lumber has a shorter life than pressure-treated when used in a hot tub and exposed to wet or snowy conditions.

 Plastic frames are the latest development in hot tubs.
 Like wood, there are suitable plastic frames and bad plastic frames.
 The most significant advantage of plastic is its longevity.
 It will not rot or rust and will last the tub’s life.
 Companies like Bullfrog and some Hotspring products do a great job with their plastic fame.
 Both use techniques in the plastic studs to increase their strength.
 Some companies don’t spend the extra money to do it right but use it as a gimmick to sell more hot tubs.